bengreenier/angular2-chrome-zones-quickstart/README.md

 # Angular 2 QuickStart Source

+> This quickstart fork has been changed to demonstrate an angular2 chrome extension

+## Chrome Extension

+When running angular2 as a chrome extension, you need to use something like [bengreenier/chrome-zones](https://github.com/bengreenier/chrome-zones) to wrap `chrome.api` callbacks to correctly run in the valid zone.
+If you don't do this, you won't be able to successfully modify class properties and have angular2 track that they've changed and re-render.

+This repo demonstrates that behavior.
+To run:

++ Clone the repo
++ tsc
++ Load the directory as an unpacked chrome extension at [chrome://extensions](chrome://extensions)

+## Original Content

 This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.